Get Over 250 Recipes

 Therefore, eliminating foods that excite an immune or an inflammatory response is especially mandatory.
 In addition, adding foods to the diet that support a healthy gut mucosal barrier is a definitive step toward caring for the brain integrity and function.

-Bringing balance to this gut-brain axis, we recommend the Body Ecology Vitality Super Greens is an excellence resource in helping to mend the gastrointestinal tract.
+Bringing balance to this gut-brain axis, we recommend the Body Ecology Vitality Super Greens, which is an excellence resource in helping to mend the gastrointestinal tract.
 Beneficial bacteria actually interact with interleukins and pro-inflammatory cytokines, and therefore fermented foods like Super Spirulina Plus, which supply the brain with many crucial vitamins, minerals, and amino acids, and probiotic beverages are other invaluable tools.
 A probiotic protein shake also has good digestive protein to take stress off of what could be an already taxed system.

 To reduce oxidative stress, the Chinese herb Cordyceps actually nourishes the glutathione cycle in the body.
 Glutathione is the number one antioxidant in your body and can be measured diagnostically in order to determine levels of health.
 Cordyceps also has been shown to support immune system function and sustain long periods of intense athletic performance.
 In Chinese medicine, Cordyceps is also well known for its ability to fortify the yang qi, or primal energy of the body.